Ubpa/UDRefl/doc/introduction_en_US.md

 - Method Pointer `MethodPtr`: a class used to call a member function.

-- Viriable Method `MethodFlag::Variable`: a non-const and non-static member method.
+- Variable Method `MethodFlag::Variable`: a non-constant and non-static member method.

-- Const Method `MethodFlag::Const`: a const member method.
+- Constant Method `MethodFlag::Const`: a constant member method.

 - Static Method `MethodFlag::Static`: a static member method.